Dedric Willis Charged With Murder In North Minneapolis Shooting

 Witnesses told police that Collins had arrived at a home to confront the mother of his children about an issue regarding one child and Willis.
 Not long after, Willis stepped in and began arguing with Collins.

 At some point, Collins reportedly slapped Willis in the face, and Willis responded by pulling a gun from his waistband and shooting Collins.
-As Collins fell to the ground, Willis fired several shots into the air, the complaint states.READ MORE: Brandon Mayberry Charged With Manslaughter In 10-Year-Old Son’s Accidental Shooting Death
+As Collins fell to the ground, Willis fired several shots into the air, the complaint states.READ MORE: At Least 1 Dead In Maple Grove House Fire

 Moments later, two women drove up to the scene in an SUV, and one of them, whom investigators say was Collins’ girlfriend, fried a gun towards Willis, who ran away.